usdot-jpo-ode/jpo-geojsonconverter/README.md

 **Notes:**
 - Docker builds may fail if you are on a corporate network due to DNS resolution errors.
-- In order for Docker to automatically read the environment variable file, you must rename it from `sample.env` to `.env`. **This file will contain private keys, do not put add it to version control.**
+- In order for Docker to automatically read the environment variable file, you must rename it from `sample.env` to `.env`. **This file will contain private keys, do not put add it to version control.**.
+A copy of the `sample.env` file must be created in [jpo-utils](jpo-utils/sample.env) in order for the base applications (kafka, mongo, etc.) to start up correctly
 - Unless you intend to run geojsonconverter without jpo-ode, replace the contents of docker-compose.yml with those of docker-compose-standalone.yml.

 Navigate to the root directory of the jpo-geojsonconverter project and run the following command: